tomswartz07/FLDT/setup.md

 /srv/nfs4/images *(rw,no_subtree_check,nohide)
 # Note the nohide option which is applied to mounted directories on the file system.
 ```
-If the imaging server will be exclusively offline, then 'global' permission may be set up as noted above. **Use this option with extreme caution.**
+If the imaging server will be exclusively offline (i.e. not on the local network), then 'global' permission may be set up as noted above. **Use this option with extreme caution.**

 After modifying `/etc/exports`, it is necessary to refresh the service via the command: `exportfs -rav`